Necl0/Necl0/README.md

 ➵ If you want to contact me, message me on Discord @Necloremius#5056

-➵ Currently reading: Atomic Habits by James Clear

-➵ Favorite note taking and journal app: Notion

-➵ Finally, I'm beginning to write Medium articles, so go check those out @https://neclo.medium.com/, and feel free to subscribe to me!
+➵ I'm beginning to write Medium articles, so go check those out @https://neclo.medium.com/, and feel free to subscribe to me!